ltn22/yang-evol/draft-toutain-schc-universal-option.md

 ~~~~
 {: #fig-coap-example title="Example of a CoAP packet with options." artwork-align="center"}

-In the following examples, the compression rule will send the residues for the Uri-Path, Uri-Query and SCP82-Param,
-the rest is elided.

-The goal of the comparison is to see:
+For each approach, we will evaluate three key metrics:

-* the size of the serialization of a rule matching the previous packet
+* Rule Size: The size of the CBOR-serialized compression rule in bytes
-* the size of the CORECONF query payload to access to the Target Value of the Accept option in the rule.
+* Query Size: The size of the CORECONF query payload needed to access specific values in the rule
-* the size of the compressed message
+* Compressed Packet Size: The size of the resulting SCHC-compressed packet in bytes

+In all examples, our compression rule will send residues for the Uri-Path, Uri-Query, and SCP82-Param options, while eliding the rest.
+This allows us to compare how different approaches handle both sent and not-sent options.

+## Approaches Compared

+We evaluate the following approaches to option representation:

+* Semantic Compression with RFC 9363: The current approach using predefined Field IDs for known options
+* Universal Options: Our proposed approach preserving protocol option identifiers
+Merged Data Model: A combined approach that integrates both methods into a single data model
+* Ordered SID Allocation: An optimized version with carefully arranged SID values
+* Syntactic Compression: The approach using delta-type, length, and value fields

+Each approach represents a different balance between compatibility, flexibility, and efficiency.
+The examples will demonstrate these trade-offs quantitatively.
+Let's examine each approach in detail:

-## Semantic compression
+# Semantic compression

+Semantic compression is the approach currently defined in {{RFC8724}}, where each protocol field is assigned an abstract Field Identifier (FID) that represents its semantic meaning rather than its wire format.
+This section examines how this approach handles our example CoAP message.

+## Rule Definition

-In RFC8724 informal notation, a rule matching this packet could be:
+Using RFC 8724's informal notation, a rule matching our sample packet would be structured as follows:

 ~~~~~
 +===================================================================+